Wealth Architect · · 10 min read

 I'm not saying all fees are bad.
 Some things are worth paying for.
 Active PE management that delivers top-quartile returns justifies its fees.
 A wealth manager who genuinely adds value through planning, coordination, and behavioural coaching might be worth 1%.

-The problem is paying high fees for low value.
+What kills you is paying high fees for low value.
 Paying active management fees for closet index funds.
 Paying for services you don't use.
 Paying without even knowing what you pay.

 Audit your fees.
 All of them.
 If you can't calculate your total annual cost within an hour, you don't understand what you're paying.